eddiebrunson/Reactjs_Notes/reactjsnotes.md

 .createElement() returns one root element

-JSX get complied down to calls to React's *.createElement()* method tat outputs HTML to be rendered in the browser
+JSX get complied down to calls to React's *.createElement()* method that outputs HTML to be rendered in the browser

 **Note:** Single Responsibility Principle: is a CS principle that states that every module or class should have responsibility over a single part of the functionality provided by the software.